kannans89/graphql-learning/6.HelloWorldExample/HelloWorld.md

 # HelloWorld Example

-We will create a simple API that returns a greeting message and access it using **graphiQL** .
+We will create a simple API that returns a greeting message and access it using **GraphiQL** .
 This example is based on NodeJS,Express and Apollo server.
 You will learn to put together all the concepts together .

 ## Step 1: Setting up Express